 Although Gray did not mention it, I knew that among his many medals and citations, he was awarded the Navy Cross, three Silver Stars and four Bronze Stars.

 Concluding the overview of his career, Gray said that he wanted to begin our interview sessions with a story of an operation in Mexico in 1965.
 He spoke of being sent to Tijuana, Mexico in response to the murder of a young Navy officer.
-This was the first of many counter-narcotics operations Gray was involved with.

 "Our target was an international criminal with his own private navy."
 Gray said.